Introduction

 The Vault stores accrued fees per pool per token in an _aggregateFeeAmounts[pool][token] mapping.
 The bytes32 slot holds both yield and swap fees accrued by this pool.

-// It's arbitrary which is which: we define raw=swap; derived=yield
+// It's arbitrary which is which: we define raw = swap; derived = yield.

-mapping(address => mapping(IERC20 => bytes32)) internal _aggregateFeeAmounts;
+mapping(address pool => mapping(IERC20 token => bytes32 packedFeeAmounts)) internal _aggregateFeeAmounts;

 function _computeYieldFeesDue(